EQt/treelas/graphidx/docs/src/tree.md

 We provide some framework specialized for (rooted) tree graphs:
 ```@docs
-GraphIdx.Tree
+GraphIdx.Tree.RootedTree
-GraphIdx.find_root
+GraphIdx.Tree.find_root
-GraphIdx.node_degrees
+GraphIdx.Tree.node_degrees
 ```

-Often, we will need to access the children of arbitrary nodes; for this the [`GraphIdx.ChildrenIndex`](@ref) was developed.
+Often, we will need to access the children of arbitrary nodes; for this the [`GraphIdx.Tree.ChildrenIndex`](@ref) was developed.